 Give yourself a leg up on your fellow teachers and get your TEFL to better your odds of getting hired.
-Click here for a list of the top 7 affordable and recognized companies.
+Have a look at these affordable TEFL certificates.

 Apart from being able to speak the English language, and (in some cases) having a TEFL certificate, the other requirements are quite simple.

 Create a Great Introductory Video and Teacher Profile

 With so many other teachers and tutors vying for jobs, you’ll want to make yourself really stand out.

 When it comes to creating your introductory video it’s important to put your best foot forward.
 This is what your potential students will see, so you want to make a good impression.

 Be enthusiastic and ensure proper pronunciation and enunciation when speaking.

 Wear nice clothes and make sure you’ve had a shower!
 Ladies, do your hair and make-up, and guys, make sure your hair and beard are trimmed nicely or clean shaved.

 You’ll want to make sure that the sound and lighting are good for your video as well.